 The attractive, traditionally English High Street leads down to a bridge over the River Wey and to the bus and rail stations.
 The town centre has a multi-screen cinema, two theatres and a wide range of shops including a large, modern pedestrian shopping precinct.
 There is a first class, modern leisure centre nearby.

-Our course is based at Guildford Adult Learning Centre, with some classes at the Millmead Centre; and the Adult course at the Guildford Institute.
-All three are long established and well known educational centres in the heart of Guildford.
+Our course is based at Guildofrd Adult Learning Centre or Guildford Institute.
+Both are long established and well known educational centres in the heart of Guildford.

 Find out more about the area visit: www.guildford.gov.uk/guildfordweb/tourism